Vileap/assignment-v1/Pre-test/README.md

 ![total-count-gender-chart](https://github.com/user-attachments/assets/26413523-3247-4e15-a24f-54eca7a17e71)

-### Insghts:
+### Insights:
-  * You might find that males tend to have higher transaction compared to fameles, which could indicate different purchasing priorities or finacial behaviors.
+You might find that males tend to have higher transaction compared to fameles, which could indicate different purchasing priorities or finacial behaviors.

 ***

-**2. What is the average amount of student expense in Monthly?**
+**2. Average Monthly Student Expenses**

 Description: